syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

   IWorksheet worksheet = workbook.Worksheets[0];

   //Custom range
-  IRange range = worksheet.Range["A1:D5"];
+  IRange range = worksheet.Range["A2:A5"];

+  //Saves the range to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json", range);

-  //Saves the range to a JSON file workbook.SaveAsJson("Excel-To-JSON.json", range);
+  //Saves the range to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema.json", range, true);

+  //Saves the range to a JSON filestream, as schema by default FileStream stream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json", FileMode.Create);
+  workbook.SaveAsJson(stream, range);

+  //Saves the range to a JSON filestream as schema FileStream stream1 = new FileStream("Excel-To-JSON-filestream-as-schema.json", FileMode.Create);
+  workbook.SaveAsJson(stream1, range, true);
 }
 {% endhighlight %}